Master’s in Accounting

-Earning your University of Kansas accounting master’s degree or undergraduate accounting certificate can greatly benefit your career.
+Earning your University of Kansas accounting master’s degree can greatly benefit your career.
 The education and credentialing can show employers you are the right candidate to hire or promote.

 Accounting careers are growing in their availability and can be very rewarding.
 The US Bureau of Labor Statistics forecasts jobs in accounting to grow by 10% by 2026, faster than the average job growth rate, and reports the average annual salary for accountants is $70,500.
 One reason for the high demand is accountants work in almost all industries, locations and sizes of companies, from positions at large accounting firms to accountant jobs at small companies.